 The starting place for this research is to figure out what kinds of companies we'd consider owning.
 There are two elements to this decision-making process.

 The first is an individual factor, because we should own stocks of companies that are in a business that we understand.
 For example, if gene splicing is a foreign subject, then stay away from those companies.
 The second element of this question is philosophical.
-Here we're going to follow the advice of Warren Buffet, and invest in excellent businesses that have expanding value.
+Here we're going to follow the advice of Warren Buffett, and invest in excellent businesses that have expanding value.

 Let's explain why we need to look for an "excellent" business, and what that means.
 When researching stocks, there are tens of thousands of companies to evaluate.
 In that vast universe of stocks, there are excellent companies such as Coca Cola, Apple, and Walt Disney.
 But there are also many "commodity type" businesses that should be immediately screened out and avoided.